 Visit the unique Retreat Farm and hike its trails

-About four minutes up the road from downtown Brattleboro is Retreat Farm, a unique property encompassing 500 acres of conserved forests, farmlands, trails, and waterways that’s open to the public.
-Kids will enjoy visiting goats, ox, and donkeys in the pasture as well as playing on the forest playground and walking along the storyboard walk.
+Retreat Farm is about four minutes up the road from downtown Brattleboro.
+It’s a unique property encompassing 500 acres of conserved forests, farmlands, trails, and open waterways.
+Kids will enjoy visiting goats, oxen, and donkeys in the pasture, playing on the forest playground, and walking along the storyboard walk.

-Retreat Farm is also the start of five trailheads that make up the nine-mile Retreat Trails.
-This network of trails for hikers, bikers, horseback riders, and skiers covers more than 400 acres of forest and agricultural land and crosses a few interesting sites like the old cemetery and Retreat Tower.
+Retreat Farm is also the start of five trailheads that comprise the nine-mile Retreat Trails.
+This network of trails for hikers, bikers, horseback riders, and skiers covers more than 400 acres of forest and agricultural land.
+It crosses a few interesting sites like the old cemetery and Retreat Tower.
 (45 Farmhouse Square)